Enalean/tuleap-function-examples/artifact-post-action/post-action-add-comment/README.md

 # Post-action add comment

-This module is an example of what you can do with this plugin.
+This Function is an example of what you can do with this plugin.
 For this example we choose to use Rust, but you can use any language which have a target to WASI Preview 1 (Go 1.21 for example).

 ## How to use

 First you need to run `nix-shell` to have all needed tools.

-Then you can test the module with:
+Then you can test the Function with:

 ```shell
 cat file.json | cargo run